 SELECTION AND EMPLOYMENT OF SCHOOL BUS DRIVERS 5415

-In the interest of safe and efficient school bus transportation, the Edenton-Chowan Board of Education adopts the following criteria to determine eligibility of anyone transporting students to and from school via State maintained school buses.
+In the interest of safe and efficient school bus transportation, the Edenton-Chowan Board of Education adopts the following criteria to determine eligibility of anyone transporting students to and from school via school buses and activity buses.
 In order to be certified and approved by the Board of Education, every applicant must:

 1. Be at least 18 years of age and have 6 months driving experience.